FishKeepingAnswers.com is reader-supported. When you buy through links on our site we may earn a commission.

 Where Do Spotted Congo Puffers Come From?

 As their common name suggests, Spotted Congo Puffers are found in the Congo River Basin, in the Democratic Republic of Congo which is in Central Africa.
 For many years this area has been embroiled in a civil war, meaning the Congo Spotted Puffer largely disappeared from the trade for many years.

 The Spotted Congo Puffer has made the fast-flowing, highly oxygenated waters of the lower regions of this huge river it’s home.
 It can be found in rocky areas, often lurking in the crevices between rocks, waiting for its prey to swim by.

 Spotted Congo Puffer Tank Setup

-An aquarium set up especially for the Spotted Congo Puffer Should includes lots of rocks and aquarium safe wood.
+An aquarium set up, especially for the Spotted Congo Puffer Should include lots of rocks and aquarium safe wood.
 The ideal tank will provide the fish with a wide choice of hiding places and areas where it can hunker down out of sight.

 Live aquarium plants will add to the feeling of security the Spotted Congo Puffer like and encourage them to show their natural personalities.

 The substrate should be soft sand (I have had good success using the Super Naturals Aquarium Sand which I order from Amazon.com) so the puffers can bury themselves should they choose to.

 As the Spotted Congo Puffer likes lots of flow in the water, a canister filter is probably the best option, possibly with additional powerheads to create as much flow in the aquarium as possible.

 The Congo Spotted Pufferfish’s natural diet consists of snails, small crabs, and other, hard-shelled waterborne crustaceans.
 Like many of their cousins, the Spotted Congo Puffer must eat prey items with hard shells in order to wear down their ever-growing teeth.